PeterV989/fibaro/quickApp/Nest/README.md

 ### Network error - Google Nest API

-You can check the performance of API call with [https://console.cloud.google.com/apis](https://console.cloud.google.com/apis).
+You can check the performance of API calls with [https://console.cloud.google.com/apis](https://console.cloud.google.com/apis).

 The API name is *Smart Device Management API*

 If you have some traffic, your connection is ok.
-The number of call/s depends of the frequency (default to one call per minute = 0.016/s).
+The number of calls depends of the frequency (default to one call per minute = 0.016/s).
-If you have less traffic, the problem come from your internet connection that failed to contact the Google API.
+If you have less traffic, the problem comes from your internet connection failing to contact the Google API.

-If you have some errors, the problem come from the Google API.
+If you have some errors, the problem comes from the Google API.

 ![API](img/SmartDeviceManagementAPI.png)

 ### Network error - Timeout

-If you have this error, the Google API tooks to long to respond.
+If you have this error, the Google API took too long to respond.
-Consequently, the fibaro widget are not updated and you will have to wait the next loop (configured with frequency).
+Consequently, the fibaro widgets are not updated and you will have to wait until the next loop (configured with frequency).

 This problem come from your internet connection or from the Google API.